jojonas/jojonas.github.io/content/posts/wireshark-vpn/index.md

 ---
-title: "Analyzing VPN Protocols with Custom Wireshark Dissectors"
+title: "Analyzing VPN Protocols with Wireshark"
 date: 2024-09-09T21:34:49+02:00
 tags: ["Wireshark", "Reverse Engineering", "Networking"]
 series: ["Wireshark Dissector Guides"]
 ---

-In the [previous post](../python-vpn/), I presented a ~crappy~ simple VPN service implemented in Python.
-In this post I'll show how to modify the packet sniffer [Wireshark](https://www.wireshark.org/) to support the VPN.
-The post is again intended as a template, this time for the creation of Wireshark dissectors, with a focus on tunneling protocols.
+In the [previous post](../python-vpn/), I demonstrated how to implement a simple VPN service in Python.
+In this post I'll show how to write a plugin for the packet sniffer [Wireshark](https://www.wireshark.org/) in order to analyze the VPN.
+The post is again intended as a general template, this time for the creation of Wireshark dissectors, with a focus on tunneling protocols.

 <!--more-->